BastilleBSD/bastille/docs/chapters/targeting.rst

 Bastille will run the command on multiple jails at a single time, depending on the value given.

-To use parallel mode, run ``bastille -p 4 pkg ALL update``, for exapmle, to start updating pacakges in all jails, 4 processes at a time.
+To use parallel mode, run ``bastille -p 4 pkg ALL update``, for example, to start updating packages in all jails, 4 processes at a time.

 Note that the ``-p`` option should follow the main ``bastille`` command, and not the sub-command.

-To run an unlimited number of processes, simply set this value to 0 when running a command.

 Examples: Containers
 --------------------